 Reducing Costs by Investing in Patent Quality

 Everyone wants to get off on the right foot, whether it be making a good first impression with a new acquaintance or with the patent office.
 In patent prosecution, the first documents submitted to the USPTO provide patent examiners with their initial understanding of claimed inventions and set the tone for the patent process going forward.
 There are many benefits to initiating patent prosecution by submitting a well-planned and well-drafted patent application to the USPTO.
+The benefits to investing in patent quality include:

 - A higher likelihood of success—Patent applications with fewer mistakes and omissions at the time of submission are more likely to be granted than their error-ridden counterparts.
 Post-filing changes to patent documents can be expensive, can cause avoidable delays to the patent process and can even result in the abandonment of a patent application.